hacKRD0/PollyGlot/README.md

     ```bash
     npm create cloudflare@latest --my-first-worker
     cd my-first-worker
+    npx wrangler secret put HF_TOKEN // This command will open a prompt where you can enter your huggingface api token
     npx wrangler deploy
     ```
 4. Add your huggingface api token as an environment variable with key 'HF_TOKEN'